tstark2/tstark2/README.md

 ## :man_technologist: About Me

-I am a full stack developer from Peoria, IL, USA.
+I am a full stack developer from Peoria, IL, 🇺🇸.
+I'm currently working as a Developer at Bayer

-...more to come here

 ___
 ## :hammer_and_wrench: Languages and Tools